pawelofficial/market-stats/README.md

 TO DO:
     - performance chart / gains vurves ( in progress )
+        - to do: signum average gains curve
+        - to do: signum average gains curve integral for few points in time ( 3,5,15,30,45,60,90)
     - backtesting
     - wrap downloads in airflow jobs